New York Times Co. v. United States: Section 793 of the Espionage Act

-Second, was the relevance of Mitchell's reliance on a criminal statute in a civil proceeding seeking prior restraint.
+A secondary issue was the relevance of Mitchell's reliance on a criminal statute in a civil proceeding seeking prior restraint.
 There was a Supreme Court precedent that lent support to the idea that bans on the publication of information by the press were unconstitutional.
 In 1907 Oliver Wendell Holmes wrote the "main purpose" of the First Amendment was "to prevent all such previous restraints upon publications as had been practiced by other governments."
 In 1931 the Court wrote that only the narrowest circumstances—such as publication of the dates of departure of ships during wartime—were permissibly restrained.
 In 1969 John Marshall Harlan II wrote that the Supreme Court "rejected all manner of prior restraint on publication."
 This second line of reasoning made it seem the statute should only be dealt with in passing, making the case a First Amendment one and the relief the government wanted—a bar on publication—unavailable.

 The third possible approach was a very broad view of the First Amendment, one not focused on the impact of a government victory on the life of a democratic society if prior restraint were granted; but that the publication of just these sorts of materials—governmental misjudgments and misconducts of high import—is exactly why the First Amendment exists.

 Federal judge Murray Gurfein heard arguments in the District Court for the Southern District of New York.
 Michael Hess, chief of the Civil Division of the United States Attorneys Office, argued "serious injuries are being inflicted on our foreign relations, to the benefit of other nations opposed to our foreign relations, to the benefit of other nations opposed to our form of government."
 Hess relied on Secretary of State William P. Rogers's statement reported earlier that day that a number of nations were concerned about the Papers publication and an affidavit from the general counsel of the Navy that alleged irreparable injury if publication did not cease.
 Hess asked for a temporary restraining order.

 Bickel argued that the separation of powers barred the court from issuing the restraining order since there was no statute authorizing such relief.
 He further argued that there was no exception to the general unavailability of prior restraint that applied in this case.
 Gurfein called all counsel to his chambers and asked Bickel and Abrams to have the Times cease publication of the Papers until he could review them.
 Bickel responded that Gurfein would be the first judge in American history to enter a prior restraint enjoining the publication of news if he granted the government's request.
 The Times refused to cease publication.
-Gurfein granted the request and set a hearing for June 18.
+Gurfein granted the request and set a hearing for June 17th.